JanusGraph/janusgraph/docs/index-management/index-performance.md

 g.V(h).out('battled').is(c).limit(1).hasNext()
 ```

-Assuming there is a global index on the 'name' property, this improves the performance a lot, because it's not necessary to fetch every adjacent vertex anymore.
+Assuming there is a global index on the `name` property, this improves the performance
+a lot, because it's not necessary to fetch every adjacent vertex anymore.
-In addition, a vertex-centric index on adjacent vertex ids does not need to be constructed and maintained explicitly.
+In addition, a vertex-centric index on adjacent vertex ids does not need to
+be constructed and maintained explicitly.
-Due to the [data model](../advanced-topics/data-model.md), efficient access to edges by their adjacent vertex id is already provided by the storage backend.
+Due to the [data model](../advanced-topics/data-model.md), efficient access to
+edges by their adjacent vertex id is already provided by the storage backend.

 ### Ordered Traversals